nghttp2/nghttp2/doc/sources/nghttpx-howto.rst

 Upgrade.
 To disable SSL/TLS in backend connection, use ``--backend-no-tls`` option.

-The backend connection is created one per worker (thread).
+By default, the number of backend HTTP/2 connections per worker (thread) is determined by number of ``-b`` option.
+To adjust this value, use ``--backend-http2-connections-per-worker`` option.

 The backend server is supporsed to be a HTTP/2 web server (e.g., nghttpd).
 The one use-case of this mode is utilize existing HTTP/1